 Even though Cesareans have become more common, when considering risks, doctors and parents often only look at the immediate risks.

 Recovering from a Cesarean birth doesn’t happen in days or weeks.
-For many moms, a surgical delivery impacts them much longer than the initial physical recovery period.
+For many moms, a C-section means a surgery.
+That impacts them much longer than the initial physical recovery period.
 And no one is talking about it.

 It can take years or even a lifetime to process emotional struggles that come with an unplanned C-section.
 There are also many physical side effects of a C-section related to the pelvic floor, internal scar tissue, uterus, and abdominal muscles that may not manifest until years after surgery.